 There is no doubt that the kitchen is the tastiest place to learn.
 My kids have been able to develop new cooking skills and confidence in the kitchen while our family builds memories together.
 There is no better way to teach kids at home than that.

 Here is how to order your Raddish Kids subscription box:

 If you are interested in trying out Raddish Kids, here is a code for you!
 Remember that there are two discount codes: ATHOME gives you $15 off a 6-month subscription and Chef20 gives you $20 off a 12-month subscription).
 Additional recommended reading:

 During the COVID-19 shut down in California, I found myself looking for more creative outlets at home.
-I’m not sure if it was the fact that I suddenly had to home school my two and 4-year old children, or I had been suppressing the urge to start coloring, but I found my self doodling in my daughter’s anatomy coloring books almost as frequently as she was.
+I’m not sure if it was the fact that I suddenly had to home school my two and 4-year old children, or I had been suppressing the urge to start coloring, but I found myself doodling in my daughter’s anatomy coloring books almost as frequently as she was.

 I first discovered anatomy coloring books as a nursing student many years ago.
 At the time, I was overwhelmed with the sheer amount of information I was expected to memorize.
-I wasn’t sure why, but putting markers on paper helped me remember the anatomy and physiology better then anything else could.
+I wasn’t sure why, but putting markers on paper helped me remember the anatomy and physiology better than anything else could.

 I later learned that coloring the body and its systems is the most effective way to study the structure and functions of human anatomy according to research.

 Here I am now, in the middle of a global pandemic, and I’m coloring again.
 My point is that coloring isn’t just for kids.
 I think coloring with a crayon or marker should be considered a relaxation or stress-relieving technique.
 I am surprised that I am just figuring that out now.

 A great anatomy coloring book has every body system

 • The Digestive System